oskarhibbert/02456/README.md

 └── ...
 ```

-Be sure to include a .gitignore file that contains at least '/data' to prevent your client from uploading the large dataset files.
+Be sure to include a `.gitignore` file that contains at least `/data` to prevent your client from uploading the large dataset files.

 :-)